salemove/developer/_includes/visitor_api.md

     'X-Salemove-Visit-Session-Id', salemoveApi.getRequestHeaders()['X-Salemove-Visit-Session-Id']

 ### Full ajax example
-Here is a full ajax request example with all the headers
+The following is an example of a ajax request including all necessary headers.

     $.ajax({
       type: 'GET',